ozfortress/ozfortress_docs/docs/rules/infractions.md

 !!! info "Please Note"
     Every 30 points above the 60 point ban level will result in another year added to the ban.

-!!! warning "Recent Change - 23/06/2024"
-    - The 2-Year Infraction Threshold Ban has been delisted.
-    - The 3-Round Match Ban has been lowered from 30 points to 20 points.
-    - A new 6-Round Match Ban has been introduced as a middle of the road punishment.
-    - Read more about these changes here.

 #### 3-Round & 6-Round Match Bans
 The 3-Round and 6-Round Match Bans carry across competitions, so if it is received during the offseason or at the end of your season, it will continue at the start of the next regular season or competition you play.